-Maiapilo is the only Hawaiian native representative of the Caper (Capparis) family and is scattered across coastlines on Pihemanu (Midway Atoll), Holoikauaua (Pearl and Hermes Atoll), Kauō (Laysan), and all of the main Hawaiian Islands.
-It occurs from sea level to approximately 325 ft., but may be found much further upland in some places.
+Maiapilo is the only Hawaiian native representative of the Capparis (Caper) family and is scattered across coastlines on Pihemanu (Midway Atoll), Holoikauaua (Pearl and Hermes Atoll), Kauō (Laysan), and all of the main Hawaiian Islands.
+It occurs from sea level to approximately 325’, but may be found much further upland in some places.
 Maiapilo is a woody shrub with fleshy, glaucous (bluish-green) leaves that can be ovate to elliptic and approximately 1-3 inches long.
-The large white flowers are arguably the most interesting feature on this plant, opening up after sunset to reveal numerous white stamens and an incredible fragrance.
+The large white and pink flowers are arguably the most interesting feature on this plant, opening up after sunset to reveal numerous white stamens and an incredible fragrance.
 The flowers are then pollinated by native moths which spread the pollen as they feed on the nectar within the flower.
 Fruits will develop as a 2-4 inch cucumber-like structure with orange pulp and numerous small brown seeds.

 Maiapilo is an excellent xeric landscape plant because of its minimal needs for water once established.
 The plant can tolerate a variety of conditions and can easily hold up to heat, wind, salt spray, and drought like conditions.
 It can grow in soils of sand, cinder, organic, and coral with good drainage being its key requirement.
 Occasionally, caterpillars can infest the plant, so be on the look-out for chewed up leaves.